svikashk/agile/agile/reports-burndown.md

 ---

-## Create the most effective burndown chart with the least effort
-{: .fs-9 }

-Burndown charts work if you update them consistently.
-However, you must know how much progress you've made in your Sprint, and compile that information and plot it for each day.

-The simplest and easiest way to do this is by using an [agile project management software](https://zepel.io/?utm_source=agilelibrary&utm_medium=text&utm_campaign=burndown) that generates a burndown chart for you and updates it in real-time.

-[Zepel](https://zepel.io/?utm_source=agilelibrary&utm_medium=text&utm_campaign=burndown), a project management tool for software product teams, can do this for you.
-That way, you can focus more of your time building software and less of it on updating charts.
-Step right in.
-The water is warm.
-And it's for free!

----

 <div class="cta">
     <h2 class="cta-heading">Track progress with Agile reports</h2>
     <p class="cta-para">Use burnup, burndown, and cumulative reports to track your software development and ship better software every time.</p>